Jack Woolams

-Jack Valentine Woolams (1917–1946) - was the senior experimental test pilot and later chief test pilot at Bell Aircraft during the introduction of the P-39, P-63, P-59, and X-1 aircraft.
+Jack Valentine Woolams (February 14, 1917 – August 30, 1946) was the senior experimental test pilot and later chief test pilot at Bell Aircraft during the introduction of the P-39, P-63, P-59, and X-1 aircraft.
 He set a world record for altitude and was the first person to fly a fighter jet non-stop across the United States.

 Early life

-Woolams was born on February 14, 1917 (Valentine's Day) to Leonard and Elsa Woolams in San Francisco, CA and raised in the suburb of Ross, California.
+Woolams was born on February 14, 1917 (Valentine's Day), to Leonard and Elsa Woolams in San Francisco, California, and raised in the suburb of Ross, California.
 Woolams attended the University of Chicago for two years before joining the United States Army Air Corps.
 He served on active duty for approximately eighteen months, after which he returned to the University of Chicago and graduated with a degree in economics in June 1941.

 Career and flight records

 After college, Woolams was hired by Bell Aircraft chief test pilot Bob Stanley as a test pilot.
 Woolams was soon transferred from the test flight division to the experimental research division.
 Woolams became chief test pilot when Stanley was promoted to vice president of engineering.
 In September 1942, he became the first person to fly a fighter aircraft coast to coast over the United States without stopping.

 In the summer of 1943, he set a new altitude record of 47,600 feet (14.500 m).
 He became chief test pilot for Bell in 1944.
 Woolams was the first pilot to fly the Bell X-1 and the only pilot to fly the rocket-plane at Bell's research facility at Pinecastle Army Airfield in Orlando, Florida.
 Woolams was originally scheduled to fly the X-1 faster than the speed of sound, but that honor would go to Chuck Yeager.